wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 | `signature` | Signature value. | Comes in the signature HTTP header. |
 | `signatureType` | Signature type. | Comes in the signature HTTP header.
 Note: The PowerAuth Service uses enum values in upper-case, while the HTTP header comes in lower-case format.
 The values are otherwise the same. |
 | `signatureVersion` | Signature version. | Comes in the signature HTTP header. |

-_Note: We also have a SOAP service, if you like this better.
-[Here is the documentation](https://developers.wultra.com/docs/2020.05/powerauth-server/SOAP-Service-Methods), including the link to WSDL definitions._

 You will receive the following response: